cake-lab/Mobile-deep-inference-benchmark-app/README.md

 }
 ```

-More details can be found on the [conference page](https://www.usenix.org/conference/hotedge18/presentation/ogden)
+More publication details can be found on the [conference page](https://www.usenix.org/conference/hotedge18/presentation/ogden).

 ## Contact

 * Samuel S. Ogden [ssogden@wpi.edu](mailto:ssogden@wpi.edu)

+## Acknowledgments

+This work is supported in part by NFS Grant CNS-1755659.